-The Stepped search takes the LTI Parameter Name field value from the LMS and runs a "starts with" search against all related LibGuides Metadata Name field values in guides, E-Reserves courses, and subjects.
+The Course Metadata Matching (formerly known as Stepped) search takes the LTI Parameter Name field value from the LMS and runs a "starts with" search against all related LibGuides Metadata Name field values in guides, E-Reserves courses, and subjects.

 - If it finds one or more matches for a particular content type, it stops searching that content type and continues on with the others.

 - Once it's done searching that full string, it checks to see if there are matches in all areas.
 If there is, it stops searching.
 If not, it removes a character from the end of the string and runs the search again, skipping any content type that already has at least one match.